mlettini/matthewlettini.me/src/work/harvest/chosen.md

 Many Harvest customers have long lists of clients, projects, tasks, or other they need to sift through when trying to start a timer, run a report, create an invoice, or whatever else they’re trying to do in the product.
 However, really long select boxes are unfortunately rather unwieldy and not very user-friendly.

-When we were revamping our reports in 2011, [Patrick Filler](https://patrickfiller.com), an engineer (and friend) at Harvest, came up with an idea.
+When we were revamping our reports in 2011, <a href="https://patrickfiller.com" target="_blank" rel="noopener">Patrick Filler</a>, an engineer (and friend) at Harvest, came up with an idea.
 Could we behind-the-scenes continue to code these as regular HTML select boxes, then leverage javascript to progressively enhance the user experience?
 The answer was yes.

-He built [Chosen](https://harvesthq.github.io/chosen) originally as a jQuery plugin, and over the years it’s since been ported to other libraries.
+He built <a href="https://harvesthq.github.io/chosen" target="_blank" rel="noopener">Chosen</a> originally as a jQuery plugin, and over the years it’s since been ported to other libraries.
 I paired with him on the initial design and the CSS, and continued to help maintain it over the years.

 </div>